Reverse mentoring in companies: “The world upside down”?

 • On the junior side, becoming a mentor and having access to privileged exchanges with managers higher in the hierarchy represents, beyond the constitution of a first professional network, a mark of confidence and an important source of motivation and commitment.

-Reverse mentoring therefore consists of encouraging the mutual exchange of knowledge, skills, contacts and world view between young employees and experienced managers.
+The reverse mentoring is to encourage the mutual exchange of knowledge, skills, contacts and worldviews between young employees and experienced managers.
 Thus, it brings a new dimension by distinguishing qualification from competence.

-Indeed, while reverse mentoring is based on a classic form of intergenerational transmission of knowledge ( mentoring), it diverts from it since here the mentor is the least experienced person within the company.
-As for the mentee, he is a senior.
-It is in this sense that reverse mentoring constitutes a paradigm shift, because, from now on, expertise in the field of digital is no longer recognized on the basis of a diploma, but on the basis of a skill.
+Indeed, if reverse mentoring is based on a classic form of intergenerational transmission of knowledge (the mentoring), it hijacks it, since here the mentor is the least experienced in the company.
+As for the mentee, he’s a senior.
+It is in this sense that reverse mentoring is a paradigm shift, as digital expertise is no longer recognized by a diploma, but by a skill.

-But beyond this win-win relationship between mentors and mentees, it is truly the company that emerges victorious from the deployment of reverse mentoring on several points.
+But beyond this win-win relationship between mentors and mentees, it’s really the company that emerges victorious from the deployment of reverse mentoring on several counts.

 What are the benefits of reverse mentoring?